 History TeamHistorians : Matt Feiertag, Usto Schultz

 Matt and Usto volunteered for a very undefined task with no manual to go by.
 They did a good job of keeping the history issue alive, reminding us at each reunion that we needed to do this.
 They organizing squadron reps, built an email list, and provided guidance on what to write.
 They found a good example done on paper, done by the Class of 1961.
 At a critical time in the online history campaign, Matt led by example by doing his history and story on line.
 Many read his example and followed his lead.

 Al volunteered to be the electronic publisher of the class history.
 Kris Mineau encouraged Al to "Just do it," and provided the first story.
 Al created the history website and nagged the class to write their histories.
+Bill White and Will Honea gave Al some early assistance.
 Rod Wells sent out a letter encouraging the class to get the history done.
 Al McArtor led by example by doing a great history, and encouraging the class to get it done.
 Paul Kaminski and Lin Bothwell added their voices to encourage participation.
 Somehow the nagging worked.
-The 2011 Archive Edition has 306 histories and 279 stories.
-Over 60% of the class participated.
-Of those for whom we had good email addresses, 72% participated.
+The final edition has over 350 histories and over 200 stories.
+Over 70% of the class participated.

 Editing assistants: Doug Jenkins, Jim Graham